-Encourage children to track the words with their finger or use a bookmark.
-Help the children to decode (read) the words and ask them about the meaning of more challenging words.
+Encourage children to track the words with a bookmark if they need to Help the children to decode (read) the words and ask them about the meaning of more challenging words.

 Ask children about the content of what they have read -who, what, where, when, why, how?